CheetahTemplate3/cheetah3/docs/dev_guide/patching.rst

 #.
 When {cheetah test} runs cleanly with your regression test
    included, update the {docs/news.rst} file and check in your changes.
-If you made the changes in your installed copy of Cheetah, you'll have to copy them back into the CVS sandbox first.
+If you made the changes in your installed copy of Cheetah, you'll have to copy them back into the git sandbox first.
 If you added any files that must be distributed, { be sure to} {cvs add} them before committing.
 Otherwise Cheetah will run fine on your computer but fail on anybody else's, and the test suite can't check for this.